Mental Contrasting – The Good, The Bad and The Ugly

 You understand why it's good to get off your butt and go running outside.
 It'll help burn fat and get your cardiovascular system in shape.

 But your subconscious sees it as a pointless waste of energy, "what good is running around in a circle?"

 You understand why it's good to type away at the keyboard, getting your work done.
 It'll help you produce quality work, which will get you promoted and allow you to make more money.
 But your subconscious sees it as pushing little buttons over and over again - as a completely pointless waste of time.

-This idea has been reduced to certain concrete changes in the brain – mental contrasting when combined with high expectations of success leads to increased neuronal connection between obstacle and future reward.
+This idea has been reduced to certain concrete changes in the brain - mental contrasting, when combined with high expectations of success, this leads to an increased neuronal connection between the obstacle and future reward.
 That is, climbing the stairs gets more strongly associated with health.8

 There are several concerns and questions which remain unaddressed regarding this technique:

 - Why have so few researchers besides Gabriele Oettingen investigated and replicated the effectiveness of this technique?